stratosphereips/book_whisperer/README.md

 # 📚 Calibre Book Recommender

-Welcome to **Calibre Book Recommender**, a command-line tool that fetches your Calibre library catalog and suggests what to read next, using either TF-IDF similarity or (future) AI methods.
+Welcome to **Calibre Book Recommender**, a command-line tool that fetches your Calibre library catalog and suggests what to read next using various methods like TF-IDF, fuzzy matching, or query-based similarity, and can return multiple recommendations at once.

 ---